Your Pain is Real: Understanding the Connection Between Mental and Physical Health

 Headaches & Migraines: Chronic stress and emotional distress are common triggers for tension headaches and migraines.
 The body's response to prolonged stress can lead to muscle tension and vascular changes, resulting in persistent headaches.

 Sleep Struggles: Anxiety and persistent stress can keep your nervous system on high alert, making it difficult to relax into restful sleep.
-This state of hyperarousal can lead to trouble falling or staying asleep, while emotional exhaustion leaves you waking up still tired.
+Literally, your nervous system is releasing cortisol and other hormones to keep you alert, making it difficult for your body to truly rest.

 Autoimmune Flares: Stress can disrupt immune system regulation, contributing to increased inflammation and more intense symptom flares in autoimmune conditions like lupus or rheumatoid arthritis.
 Elevated stress hormones, like cortisol, can throw the body's natural immune responses out of balance, making existing conditions harder to manage.